 Since we were there for such a small amount of time and our Airbnb check out was fairly early in the morning, we took a backpack each instead of a suitcase.
 I went wearing hiking boots but took a pair of trainers with me too.
 This was just in case it rained and my boots got too wet.
 Also, I took a couple of pairs of trousers and t-shirts but overall didn’t need a lot of clothes.
 I wore a coat, hat and scarf at the airport and for most of the trip as the weather was fairly mild at about 10 degrees Celsius.

 I’m not sure if it was because I was constantly wearing a woollen scarf and hat or because of the wind but, by the end of each day my hair was very tangled.
-If you have hair like this I would recommend getting a tangle teaser brush like the one below.
+If you have hair like this I would recommend getting a tangle teaser brush.
 I can’t tell you how much of a difference it makes for me.
 It is so much easier to get stubborn knots out of hair.
 There are plenty of different colours and styles but the compact one is the best for traveling.
 It comes with a handy lid to protect the bristles.

 Carry-on packing for 3 Days in Paris, France in Winter

 Funnily enough, although it was colder the weather was actually a bit better in February than it was in August.
 I still took mostly the same clothes (with the deduction of my swimming costume since our hotel didn’t have a pool this time).
 A couple of pairs of trousers, t-shirts and hoodie.
 I also took a bigger coat than my earlier trip.
 And a hat and scarf which I wore on the plane.
 I fit this all in a small carry-on suitcase.
-As well as toiletries, journal and other useful things such as my pocket blanket like the one below.
+As well as toiletries, journal and other useful things such as my pocket blanket.
 These are really useful for a variety of circumstances such as picnics, beaches or if you ever need to sit somewhere that might be wet.
 They are large waterproof blankets which fold down into a small, easy to carry case.